Blood Moon (Cold Chisel album)

 Blood Moon is the ninth studio album by Australian rock band Cold Chisel.
 It was released on 6 December 2019, and is supported by the lead single "Getting the Band Back Together".
 It is the band's first studio album since 2015's The Perfect Crime.
-The band will tour in support of the album from 31 December 2019 until February 2020.
+The band toured in support of the album from 31 December 2019 until February 2020.
 The album debuted atop the ARIA Albums Chart, becoming the band's fifth album to reach the summit and first since The Last Wave of Summer in 1998.

 Background and recording

-The band demoed 25 songs at Barnes' Freight Train Studios, recording the album in Sydney in the months before the album's release with producer Kevin Shirley.
+The band demoed 25 songs at Jimmy Barnes' Freight Train Studios, recording the album in Sydney in the months before the album's release with producer Kevin Shirley.
 Barnes declared it, "our best set of songs since the 80s".

 The first single, "Getting the Band Back Together", has Moss and Barnes sharing the lead vocals, and the whole band chanting the chorus.
-Walker said, "It probably would sound better if a few of us weren't there at the mic, but it's more fun.
+Don Walker said, "It probably would sound better if a few of us weren't there at the mic, but it's more fun.
 There's a range of singing skills across the band, from 'sublime' to 'groan'.
 But if you get everybody together singing the chorus, then it sounds like, well, a bunch of humans."

 "I Hit the Wall", with its chorus of, "I hit the wall and the wall won", sees Walker sharing a songwriting credit with Sonny Curtis, author of "I Fought the Law".

 Blood Moon was the first album to feature songs with lyrics by Barnes and music from Walker, with 5 of the songs written this way.
 Barnes said, "In the past, when we'd write I’ve written music and Don's written lyrics.
 It’s only in the last two years that the process has turned around.
 I think particularly since writing the two autobiographies I've found my voice as a writer and I think I've had the confidence to write and then to say 'Hey Don, I’ve sent you some lyrics.'"